Where do I play table tennis when I travel? I play everywhere I go!

-I mostly play in the Ft Lauderdale Beach Community center.
+I mostly play in the Ft Lauderdale Beach Community Center.
 It's about 5 minutes from home.
 I play three times a week there.
-There are a few exceptional players who play there sometimes.
+There are a few exceptional players who play there.
 Most of the crowd are good players.
-I think I've made it in the last two years from the bottom of barrel up to just a bit better than the average player there.
-It's also social so sometimes, I'm playing in doubles games with mixed levels which is fun.
+I've made it in the last two years from the bottom of barrel up to just a bit better than the average player there.
+It's social so sometimes, I'm playing in doubles games with mixed levels.
 But I'm more into the intense training these days.

 Ft Lauderdale Beach Community Center |

 I also go to the Broward Table Tennis Center where I both take lessons and play with different people.
-It an amazing table tennis center.
+It an amazing table tennis center run by Carlos Rodriguez.
 It's near the corner of University Blvd and Sterling Drive (more info) so it's a full 45 minute drive.
-My teacher and coach is Terese Terranova, the lady in pink below.
+My sometimes coach is Terese Terranova, the lady in pink below.

-In the building where I live (Auberge, Ft Lauderdale), there is a table but there are no real players and it's not really set up for competitive play.
-There's space but depending on the sunlight, the lighting can be off.
+In the building where I live (Auberge, Ft Lauderdale), there is a table but it's not really set up for competitive play.
+There's space but depending on the sunlight, the lighting can be be a problem.

 Travel and Table Tennis

-Here's a quick list of my table tennis travel visits so far.
+Here's a quick list of my ping pon travel visits so far.

-Washington DC - The DC Table Tennis center is in NW DC and is owned by Khaleel Asgarali.
-I visited in 2023 and 2022.
+Washington DC , WDCTT - The DC Table Tennis center is in NW DC and is owned by Khaleel Asgarali.
+I visited in 2022, 23, and 25.
 I'm looking forward to getting back there.

 Gaithersburg Maryland - The Maryland Table Tennis Center.
 2022